This topic describes how to use the INSERT OVERWRITE and INSERT INTO statements to update table data.

 - The mappings between the source and destination tables depend on the column sequence

-SELECTclause, rather than the mappings of column names between tables.
-The following provides an example.
+SELECTclause, instead of the mappings of column names between tables.
+Sample statements:

 insert overwrite table sale_detail_insert partition (sale_date='2013', region='china') select customer_id, shop_name, total_price from sale_detail;